-It’s been 85 years since my grandfather, W.W.
+It’s been over 85 years since my grandfather, W.W.
 Estes, bought a used Chevy truck and began shipping livestock and farm supplies across southwestern Virginia.
 Since that simple beginning back in 1931, Estes Express Lines has grown into the largest privately held LTL company in North America.
-And the best is yet to come—because our 85 Years of Progress is what is driving us into the future.
+And the best is yet to come—because our more than 85 Years of Progress is what is driving us into the future.

 If my grandfather were still alive, I’m pretty sure he would be amazed by the technology we have at our fingertips today and the vastly more efficient processes we use that simply would not have even been possible 85 years ago.
 And I know he would be proud of how far we’ve come and the number of customers we are able to serve.